cysec-wht24/cysec-wht24/README.md

 - 🔭 I’m currently working on Bug Bounty
 - 🌱 I’m currently learning different tools and methodology
 - 👯 I’m looking to collaborate on security related Projects
-- 🔓 My favourate song is by the one and only Queen  – *I Want to Break Free*

 ### Languages